 We are lucky enough to live in East Devon in the Blackdown Hills – one of England’s best kept secrets and an Area of Outstanding Natural Beauty.
 We farm 128 acres which is mostly permanent pasture and natural woodland with small fields and many hedgerows.
-As well as the lovely angora goats which produce the mohair for Corrymoor Socks, a herd of organic beef cattle and a few English Merino sheep.
-We moved here in 1986 and the farm has been farmed to the exacting Organic standards of the Soil Association since 1988.
+Since 1988 we have farmed organically to Soil Association Standards.

-After small beginnings with just four styles of sock and as people “cottoned” on to the AMAZING properties of mohair and why it was the perfect natural fibre for socks, we expanded our range to 13 different styles and 16 colours.
+After small beginnings with just four styles of sock, and as people “cottoned” on to the AMAZING properties of mohair and why it was the perfect natural fibre for socks, we have expanded our range to 14 different styles and 18 colours.

 Corrymoor Socks are as versatile as mohair itself.
 From non-flammable upholstery in aircrafts to the finest spun cool suiting material, from Steiff Teddy Bears to crosscountry ski skins and from Navajo Indian horse cinches to delicate lace wedding dresses; the natural wicking properties and extreme strength of mohair combined with its silky soft feel ensures this unique combination of practicality and luxury.
 Corrymoor Socks combine these properties to provide your feet with the ultimate sock.